JonBergman/jonbergman.github.io/_experiences/flatworld.markdown

 Engineers at FlatWorld build and maintain many different platforms, products, and services.
 Most applications have unique tech stacks, so there is always something new to learn.

-Since joining I have been able to audit and fix many accessibility issues in our applications.
-I also helped write our company VPAT.
+One of my primary responsibilities is to audit and fix accessibility issues.
+I also write our company VPAT.

-I also have opportunities to pitch user experience improvements.
+In addition to engineering I often pitch user experience improvements.
 Here are some of the designs I personally worked on.

 ![Catalog](/assets/images/experiences/flatworld/catalog.png)